maksimfisenko/banking-app-project-ozu-cs393/README.md

 This page represents change currency service.
 REST service is implemeted.
 Validation is implemented.

 ### Close Account
 This page represents close account service.
 REST service is implemeted.
+Validation is implemented.

 ### My Accounts (New)
 This page represents user accounts service.
 REST service is implemented.